matiasmicheletto/dna-solver/ReadMe.md

 ![care](doc/clean.jpg)

-This library was written in javascript.
+The main contribution of the library was written in javascript.
 This allows you to share the code through any medium and because its easy for someone to get access to an internet browser, almost every user will be able to run this code, on almost any smart device.
 Consider this as the only and most important advantage of this software, against other tools as Python or Matlab.

+## Javascript

-## Minimal example
+### Minimal JS example

 Lets solve the [Subset Sum Problem](https://en.wikipedia.org/wiki/Subset_sum_problem) using this library.
 Here I'm using Node.js, but with a few adjustments, you can make it work on the browser too.